|

 What is the Caledonian Sleeper?

-The blue exterior of the Caledonian Sleeper at Euston Station in London.
+The blue exterior of the Caledonian Sleeper at Fort William Station.

 The sleeper train travels from London to Scotland every night except Saturday and gets you to your destination in time for breakfast.